Youngbobzz/Prediction_Model_FinanKu/README.md

 ### **PROBLEM STATEMENT**
-Kekhawatiran adanya keterlambatan pembayaran kartu kredit pada FinanKu yang akan merugikan bisnis.
-Sehingga orang-orang yang memiliki potensi untuk mengalami keterlambatan bayar bisa diprediksi lebih cepat untuk menentukan strategi yang sesuai dalam menghadapi kondisi di masa mendatang.
+Concern about delays in credit card payments on FinanKu which will harm business.
+So that people who have the potential to experience late payments can be predicted more quickly to determine appropriate strategies for dealing with future conditions.

 ### **OBJECTIVE**
-Membuat sebuah model yang dapat memprediksi setidaknya 60% dari pelanggan yang akan mengalami telat bayar kartu kredit [Accuracy & Recall di atas 60%]
+Create a model that can predict at least 60% of customers who will experience late credit card payments [Accuracy & Recall above 60%]

 ### **VARIABEL YANG TERSEDIA**
-Dari dataset yang dimiliki terdapat beberapa data yang tersedia:
+From the dataset we have, there are several data available:

 ---

 **1. Customer ID:** Unique ID Customer\
-**2. Branch:** Lokasi Cabang Nasabah Terdaftar\
+**2. Branch:** Registered Customer Branch Location\
-**3. City:** Lokasi Kota Nasabah Terdaftar\
+**3. City:** Location of Registered Customer's City\
-**4. Age:** Umur Nasabah Pada Periode Observasi\
+**4. Age:** Customer Age During the Observation Period\
 **5. Avg.
-Annual Income/Month:** Rata-rata penghasilan nasabah dalam satu tahun\
+Annual Income/Month:** Average customer income in one year\
 **6. Balance (Q1-Q4):** Saldo mengendap yang dimiliki nasabah di akhir kuartal\
-**7. Num of Products (Q1-Q4):** Jumlah kepemilikan produk nasabah di akhir kuartal\
+**7. Num of Products (Q1-Q4):** The customer's settled balance at the end of the quarter\
-**8. HasCrCard (Q1-Q4):** Status kepemilikan produk kartu kredit nasabah di akhir kuartal\
+**8. HasCrCard (Q1-Q4):** Customer credit card product ownership status at the end of the quarter\
-**9. Active Member (Q1-Q4):** Status keaktifan nasabah\
+**9. Active Member (Q1-Q4):** Customer active status\
-**10. Unpaid Tagging:** Status nasabah gagal bayar
+**10. Unpaid Tagging:** Customer status in default

 # **EXPERIMENT**
-Periode Tinjauan:
+Review Period:
-1. Nasabah direview selama satu tahun terakhir
+1. Customers are reviewed for the past year
-2. Nasabah direview selama 6 bulan terakhir
+2. Customers are reviewed for the last 6 months

-Penyesuaian Variabel:
+Variable Adjustment:
-1. Balance dilihat dari rata-rata selama horizon waktu & dilihat perubahan pada akhir tinjauan dan awal tinjauan
+1. Balance is seen as an average over a time horizon & changes are seen at the end of the review and the beginning of the review
-2. Melihat kepemilikan jumlah produk dari rata-rata, maksimum, dan minimum pada periode tinjauan
+2. View the average, maximum, and minimum product count holdings in the review period
-3. Status keaktifan nasabah dilihat dalam bentuk bulan
+3. Customer activity status is seen in the form of months